lsst-dm/dmtn-308/index.rst

    - Index maintenance and vacuum operations can impact performance on large datasets.
 - Internal benchmarking and testing indicates that query performance scales roughly linearly with data volume, with query times increasing by a factor of 10 for every order of magnitude increase in data volume `DMTN-113`_ :cite:`DMTN-113`.
    - This implies that performance would degrade significantly as the PPDB grows to hundreds of terabytes.
-- **A single-node PostgreSQL server cannot achieve adequate query performance for the data volumes expected for the PPDB.**
+- **A single-node PostgreSQL server cannot achieve adequate query performance on the expected data volumes.**

 Citus
 ~~~~~